 Fixed assets are recorded at cost from grant funds or local funds.
 Fixed assets purchased from local funds are depreciated and grants are charged accordingly in conformity with Office of Management and Budget Circular A-87.

 The Annual Audit Report contains an unmodified opinion from the auditors.
 There is one (1) audit report finding that is addressed below.
 There are no questioned or disallowed costs, instances of noncompliance, or other reportable conditions.
-The audit firm has issued a separate management letter.
+The audit firm has not issued a separate management letter.

 We would like to express our appreciation to everyone associated with the preparation of this Annual Audit Report.
 We would also like to thank the Members of the Governing Body for their direction and support in the financial operations of Texoma Council of Governments.